Philosophy, Politics, Economics, and Law

 Fax: (804) 287-6833

-PPEL Coordinator: Dr. Jeppe von Platz
+PPEL Coordinator: Dr. Jeppe Platz

 Academic Administrative Coordinator: Emilee Papa